French & Francophone Minor

 Prereq: FRE 3320; LIN 3010 recommended.

-FRT3004 - Monuments and Masterpieces of France: Dreyfus
+FRT3004 - Monuments and Masterpieces of France: Masterpieces of France

 Study of selected masterpieces of French literature, in English translation.
 Works to be considered as they relate to history and as they can be read in strictly literary terms.
 Topic varies from year to year.